Organic Search in Google Analytics: Quick-Start Guide

 • Total revenue

-The Traffic Acquisition report is a great basic report to learn about your traffic from all the channels, beyond just Organic.
+The Traffic Acquisition report is a great basic report for learning about your traffic from all channels, beyond just Organic.

-But, what is your organic traffic actually doing on your site?
-Let’s take a look at a few ways to take a deeper look at your organic search traffic in Google Analytics.
+But what are your visitors from the organic channel actually doing on your site?
+Let’s explore a few ways to take a deeper look at your organic search traffic in Google Analytics.

 The Traffic Acquisition Report